-Some health care facilities may not employ individuals or allow students to participate in clinical experiences in their facilities who have committed certain criminal acts.
+- 3. Some health care facilities may not employ individuals or allow students to participate in clinical experiences in their facilities who have committed certain criminal acts.
 Any student that has committed any illegal offenses other than minor traffic violations should discuss these matters with the program director for further clarification.
 Students who have convictions may be prohibited from clinical practice and may not complete the program.
-Students are responsible for costs related to required testing fees, liability insurance, uniforms and criminal background checks.
+Students are responsible for costs related to required testing fees, liability insurance, uniforms and criminal background checks. - 4.
 The LTCA program is not eligible for Pell Grant Tuition Assistance.
-Students may apply for WIA tuition assistance by contacting Michelle Spangler at 789-1756 or Tina Taylor at 789-1757.
+Students may apply for WIOA tuition assistance by calling 757.789.1756 or 757.789.1757.